 .
 Get back to a balanced diet and catch up on sleep.
 And if they're really annoying you, we do have a few things

-Something you ate or put on your lips could be agitating your lips, causing them to burn.
-Food allergies are more likely to trigger and allergic reaction but metal or chemical reaction is a strong possibility too.
-Lean the area and backtrack what you last did and ate to pinpoint the cause.
+Something you ate or put on your lips may be agitating your lips, causing them to burn.
+Food allergies are more likely to trigger an allergic reaction but metal or chemical reaction is a strong possibility too.
+Leave the area and backtrack what you last did and ate to pinpoint the cause.
 If you develop more severe reaction symptoms like numbness, become unable to breath, develop hives or dizziness, call your doctor, poison control or emergency services immediately.

 Another possibility is sunburn.
 Lips are made of skin, after all.
 That's why it's important to keep hydrated and wear sunscreen lip balm

 .
-If you're lips are already burned, aloe or other soothing balm
+If you're lips are already burned you can use aloe or other soothing balm

-should help heal them.
-Make sure to always wear lip balm with sunscreen in it before heading outdoors or tanning to keep them from burning again.
+to help them heal.
+Make sure to always wear lip balm with sunscreen before heading outdoors or tanning to keep them from burning again.

-Burning lips may also be a sign or neuropathy which is a kind of nerve damage.
-It can be cause from injury or disease, like diabetes.
+Burning lips may also be a sign or neuropathy, a kind of nerve damage.
+It can be caused from injury or disease like diabetes.
 If you have any condition that causes neuropathy in other parts of the body, talk to your doctor about burning sensations in or around your mouth.
-Or, if burning doesn't go away, talk to your doctor to help narrow down if it's a sign of a more serious condition.
+Or if burning doesn't go away, talk to your doctor to help narrow down if it's a sign of a more serious condition.